OpenHFT/Chronicle-Map/README.md

 ### ConcurrentHashMap v ChronicleMap
 ConcurrentHashMap ( CHM ) outperforms `ChronicleMap` ( CM ) on throughput.
-If you don't need the extra features SharedHashMap gives you, it is not worth the extra complexity it brings. i.e. don't use it just because you think it is cool.
+If you don't need the extra features ChronicleMap gives you, it is not worth the extra complexity it brings. i.e. don't use it just because you think it is cool.
 The test can be found in [ChronicleMapTest](https://github.com/OpenHFT/Chronicle-Map/blob/master/src/test/java/net/openhft/chronicle/map/ChronicleMapTest.java) under testAcquirePerf() and testCHMAcquirePerf()

-Chronicle Map out performs ConcurrentHashMap on memory consumption, and worst case latencies.
+ChronicleMap outperforms ConcurrentHashMap on memory consumption, and worst case latencies.
 It can be used to reduce or eliminate GCs.

 #### Performance Test for many small key-values